-And in case you run across a gold-colored SAF variant, you should know, it’s an osmotolerant strain of saccharomyces cerevisiae, meaning that it can handle the osmotic pressure which occurs in doughs with high concentrations of sugar (or salt).
+And in case you run across a gold-colored SAF variant, you should know, it’s an osmotolerant strain of S. cerevisiae, and it can handle the osmotic pressure which occurs in doughs with high concentrations of sugar (or salt).
 SAF Gold is intended for sweet breads with 10% sugar (relative to the weight of flour) or more.
 It’ll work for pizza and breads that aren’t sweet, but you won’t get as strong of a rise when compared to Red.
-Stick with SAF Red unless you want to hold onto two types of yeast (you probably don’t).
+Stick with SAF Red unless you want to hold onto two types of yeast.

-Some tap water may be treated with chlorine or chloramine, which can negatively impact yeast depending on their concentration in the water.
-Most city water supplies won’t have enough chlorine or chloramine to significantly impact commercial yeast, which is more robust against them than sourdough.
-In the Twin Cities, my tap water works well for yeasted doughs.
+Chlorine or chloramine can negatively impact yeast depending on their concentration in the water.
+Most city water supplies won’t have enough chlorine or chloramine to be substantively detrimental to commercial yeast doughs, which are much more robust against chlorine and chloramine than sourdough.

 When people find out that I make my own pizza, I’m often asked if I “even make my own sauce.”
 The answer is yes; it makes a monumental difference, and it’s barely more complicated than opening up a can.